SSH-ToT-FAIR-by-design/OS-RDM-SSH/resources/syllabus.md

 ![Header with Skills4EOSC funding information](./attachments/header.png)

-# Title of training  - Version 2
+# Title of training  - Version 3

 # Type (Course/Workshop/Webinar)

 ## Date/Time: when it will be offered

 - put available from date if it is self-paced
+Let's see if it works now

 ## Location (Online!)